Cyril Cleverdon

+Personal life

 Cyril Cleverdon was born in Bristol, England.
 He worked at the Bristol Libraries from 1932 to 1938, and from 1938 to 1946 he was the librarian of the Engine Division of the Bristol Aeroplane Co.
-Ltd. In 1946 he was appointed librarian of the College of Aeronautics at Cranfield (later the Cranfield Institute of Technology and Cranfield University), where he served until his retirement in 1979, the last two years as professor of Information Transfer Studies.
+Ltd. In 1946 he was appointed librarian of the College of Aeronautics at Cranfield (later the Cranfield Institute of Technologyand Cranfield University), where he served until his retirement in 1979, the last two years as professor of Information Transfer Studies.
+He joined and later was elected the council chairman of the Association of Special Libraries and Information Bureau (Aslib) in 1957.

+Career and studies

 With the help of National Science Foundation funding, Cleverdon started a series of projects in 1957 that lasted for about 10 years in which he and his colleagues set the stage for information retrieval research.
 In the Cranfield project, retrieval experiments were conducted on test databases in a controlled, laboratory-like setting.
 The aim of the research was to improve the retrieval effectiveness of information retrieval systems, by developing better indexing languages and methods.
 The components of the experiments were: